alex-shpak/gitname/README.md

 ## Gitname

-Simple script to set `user.name` and `user.email` or other properties into git repository based on remote hostname.
+Simple script to set `user.name` and `user.email` or other properties into git repository based on remote hostname or repository.

 ## Setup
 Put `gitname.py` into your path, for example as `~/.local/bin/gitname`
+Run `chmod +x gitname.py` optioanlly if needed
 Put file `.gitname` into your home directory with content
 ```ini
 [github.com]